Cognigy/Documentation/docs/ai/empower/llms/llm-token-counter.md

 ## LLM Token Counter Output

-After carrying out the Knowledge Search and Answer Extraction, the Code Node provides the following message with the token usage for the Knowledge Search model first and the Answer Extraction model later:
+After your Node triggers the LLM, the Code Node provides the following message with the token usage for each model used in your Flow:

 <figure>
     <img class="image-center" src="../../../_assets/ai/empower/llms/llm-token-counter.png" width="50%" alt="LLM Token Counter output in chat session">
 </figure>

 The LLM Token Counter displays the total input and output tokens within the chat sessions in the `inputTokens` and `outputTokens` JSON parameters.

+!!!note "Embedding Models Output Tokens"
     The output token count for the Knowledge Search model is always 0.

 ## More Information